 In addition to caps, other limitations may apply in some cases.
 Under Kansas Statutes 60-513, injured people have a two-year limitation to file a claim against the party responsible for causing the accident.
 If a child is injured in a car collision, there is an exception to the statutory period, and they are eligible to file an injury claim up to one year after their eighteenth birthday.
 Failing to file a claim within the statutory period can influence the value or eligibility of a claim.

-Hollis Law Firm May Help You Recover the Compensatory Damages You Are Eligible to Receive
+Our Kansas City Car Accident Lawyers May Help You Recover the Compensatory Damages You Are Eligible to Receive

 At Hollis Law Firm, we understand not all cases are alike, and every injured individual suffers and endures unique challenges after a car crash caused by another driver.
 To schedule a case review and to determine the next best steps after an accident, complete a contact form or give us a call at (800) 701-3672.